theheroGAC/Autoplugin/README.md

 - TropHAX
 - noPsmWhitelist
 - AnalogStickDisable
+# Optional settings
+Inject the txt file of pkgj
+Q-Encore by Yoti
+Update plugins automatically

 # Small note for Splash image
 To insert a personalized image at startup it must be inserted in png format with the format 960X544 with the name splash.png in the path ux0:CustomBootsplash/splash.png
 You no longer need to add "- load ur0: tai / custom_boot_splash.skprx"